jiajungong/jiajungong.github.io/_pages/about.md

 Professional Service
 ======
 * Reviewer for Transactions on Dependable and Secure Computing (2020)
-* Reviewer for Transactions on Information Forensics & Security (2023)
+* Reviewer for Transactions on Information Forensics and Security (2023)
 * Reviewer for EAI SecureComm (2023)